Colby Lewis: 2016

 On January 18, 2016, Lewis re-signed with the Rangers on a 1-year, $6 million contract.

 On May 20, 2016, in the bottom of the seventh inning, a line drive from Carlos Correa hit Lewis in the back of the head, which proceeded to bounce high enough into the air to allow Rougned Odor to catch it from behind the second base to make the first out.
 Lewis was able to stay in the game afterwards.

 On June 16, 2016, Lewis again flirted with perfection against the Oakland, not allowing a baserunner until the 8th inning, when he walked Yonder Alonso.
 Max Muncy later broke up the no-hitter in the 9th with a double that was nearly caught, and Lewis finished out the 5–1 complete game victory.
 The start improved Lewis's record to 6–0, and his ERA dropped to 2.81, good for 5th in the American League, and best in the Rangers AL-leading rotation at the time.
 However, Lewis lost all of his next five starts between June and September (missing all of July and August due to a lat strain), finishing the year with a 6–5 record and a 3.71 ERA.
+He became a free agent following the season.

 Post-playing career

 Lewis was hired by the Rangers on November 6, 2017, to be a special assistant to general manager Jon Daniels.

+Lewis served as the bullpen coach for the National League team in the 2024 All-Star Futures Game.